Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_Deutsch.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-Sure!
-However, it seems you've pasted a code representation of a file object rather than the text you want to translate.
-Could you please provide the actual text you would like translated into German?
-Then I can help you with that!
+It looks like you've provided a file reference instead of text to translate.
+If you can provide the actual text you'd like translated into German, I'd be happy to help!
+Additionally, please let me know what kind of emojis you'd like to include to make it more engaging. 😊